jchancereul/WinesClassification2/README.md

 Results - results of the VS project (neural network and data handling)

 Utilities - VS project properties files (installation of OpenCV)

+THIS REPOSITORY IS A NEWER VERSION OF THE WINESCLASSIFICATION REPO ON MY GITHUB